python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/common-issues.md

 ---
-title: Common issues using Python on Windows
+title: Common Issues Using Python on Windows
 description: A list of common issues with Python on Windows and how to fix them
 icon: fab fa-windows
 ---